Aminalo/javascript_lab4/README.md

 # Why this helps:
 By converting the data to objects, it's easier to work with.
 I can now access a value like `data[1].occupation` instead of needing to know it's at index 2.
 This makes the code cleaner, easier to read, and easier to use in future steps or projects.

+## Part 4: Sorting and Manipulating Data
+In this section, I worked with the array of objects produced in Part 3 to demonstrate how to manipulate data using common array methods in JavaScript.

+# Here’s what I did step-by-step:

+- Sorted the data by the id property in ascending order to organize the list logically.

+- Removed the last object from the array using .pop() — this simulates deleting the most recent entry.

+- Inserted a new object at index 1 using .splice().
+This shows how we can add new data at a specific position.

+- Appended another object to the end of the array using .push().

+- Finally, I used a loop to calculate the average age of all the people in the updated array, converting each age string into a number for correct calculation.

+This part helped me practice how to read and update structured data, which is essential when working with databases or JSON in real-world applications.